josherrickson/stata2/stata_markdown/06-mixed-models.md

 For this workshop, we will only briefly discuss this from hierarchical point of view, preferring the mixed models view (with the reminder again that they are the same!).

+^#^^#^^#^ Econometric terminology

+To make the terminology a bit more complicated, in econometrics, some of the terms we will use here are overloaded.
+When you are discussing mixed models with someone with econometric or economics training, it's important to differentiate between the statistical terms of "fixed effects" and
+"random effects" which are the two components of a mixed model that we [discuss below](#linear_mixed_model), and what econometricians called "fixed effects regression" and "random effects regression".

+Without going into the full details of the econometric world, what econometricians called "random effects regression" is essentially what statisticians called "mixed models", what we're talking about here.
+The Stata command `xtreg` handles those econometric models.

 ^#^^#^ Wide vs Long data, Time-varying vs Time-invariant

 Before you begin your analysis, you need to ensure that the data is in the proper format.
 Let's consider the NLS data, where we have measures of